pointw-dev/envarna/src/doc-generator/src/introduction/quickstart.md

 # Getting started
-This quick start guide walks you through setting up envarna in your project, creating your first settings classes, and gradually layering in validation and more advanced features.
+This quick start gets you productive fast.
+Define a couple of settings, wire them into a proxy, and you’re off.
+Inline links point to deeper docs when you want more.

 ## Installation